Ashwin-BN/United-squad-data-simplest-web-app/README.md

-**README**
+# Basic Web App: United Squad Data

-Hey there!
-This README gives you a peek into the decisions behind this football player data web app, the challenges tackled, and how I tested everything to make sure it runs smoothly.
+Welcome to the United Squad Data Web Application README!
+Here, you'll find insights into the decisions made during the development process, challenges overcome, and details on how to use and test the application.

-**Design Choices:**
+## Design Choices:

-For this assignment, I chose to build a simple web application centered around the Manchester United squad, focusing on player data.
+For this super mini project, I decided to create a simple web application focusing on the Manchester United squad, showcasing player data.

-1. **JSON Data Creation:** I created a JSON file named `data.json` containing player data for at least 10 Manchester United squad members.
+1. **JSON Data Creation:** To populate the application with data, I created a JSON file named `data.json` containing details of at least 10 Manchester United squad members.
 Each entry includes properties such as name, jersey number, and position.

 2. **Web API Introduction & Implementation:**
    - I developed a basic RESTful API using Node.js and Express to serve the JSON data.
 The API includes two endpoints: `/api/data` to retrieve all player entries and `/api/data/:id` to retrieve a single player entry by ID.